 Having something to lose has been shown to be a powerful motivator to get and stay clean.10, 11, 12 Addicts will often cite their children as the reason they started on the path to abstinence from drugs.
 Now, there are plenty of others who lose their children because of their drug use.
 Thankfully, Finlay decided to take a different route.

-Third, an initial commitment to completely stopping drugs also is more effective than trying to “cut down.”13 Finlay’s comment that he vowed to “never touch drugs again” reflects that attitude.
+Third, an initial commitment to completely stopping drugs is also more effective than trying to “cut down.”13 Finlay’s comment that he vowed to “never touch drugs again” reflects that attitude.

 5. Many People Who Overcome Addiction Go Into the Recovery Field